SteamDatabase/FileDetectionRuleSets/CONTRIBUTING.md

 If you have PHP installed locally, you can run the tests from the root directory by typing `php tests/Test.php`.

-If you also have NodeJS installed locally, you can run `php tests/GenerateTestStrings.php`, and it will try to generate test strings that match would match your regex.
-If you do, make sure to review the test file, as for things like `.+` it may generate a lot of fluff.
+Run `php tests/GenerateTestStrings.php`, to generate test strings that match would match your regex.
+This script will automatically execute `Test.php` after generating new strings.